E-lmir/CommandExecutor/README.md

-Provides an easier way to execute comands like in cmd.exe
+Provides an easier way to execute comands like in cmd.exe<br/>
 Example:
 ```
 var executor = new CommandLineExecutor();